CIBC Select Visa Card Review

 Earning Potential with the Card

 With the CIBC Select Visa Card, users earn reward points for every dollar spent on a qualifying purchase.
 For every $1 spent at gas stations, grocery stores, and drugstores, cardholders earn 1 point.
-For all other purchases, cardholders earn 1 point for every $2 spent.
-These points can be redeemed for merchandise, gift cards, or travel rewards in CIBC’s extensive rewards system.

-One of the first major advantages of using the CIBC Select Visa Card is the flexibility in redemption options.
+1. Flexible Redemption Options: One of the first major advantages of using the CIBC Select Visa Card is the flexibility in redemption options.
 Cardholders can redeem their points for a wide range of rewards, such as travel options, merchandise from top brands, and gift cards to popular retailers.
-As the card is part of CIBC’s comprehensive rewards system, users have a multitude of opportunities to get the most value out of their points.

-The second key advantage of the CIBC Select Visa Card is that it provides purchase security and extended warranty protection on most items purchased.
 This means that if eligible items are damaged or stolen within 90 days of purchase, the cardholder is covered.
 Additionally, the extended warranty protection doubles the manufacturer’s warranty up to one additional year, offering extra peace of mind to users.

-The third advantage of this card is the deferred payment installment plan available for qualifying purchases.
 This allows cardholders to break down certain large purchases into smaller monthly payments without incurring interest – an attractive feature for users who want to manage their budget effectively and avoid high-interest costs.

-Last but not least, users of the CIBC Select Visa Card can enjoy various travel benefits.
+4. Travel Benefits: Last but not least, users of the CIBC Select Visa Card can enjoy various travel benefits.
 This includes enticing discounts on certain car rentals and access to a useful travel assistance service.
-With complimentary 24/7 access to CIBC Assist, cardholders can acquire help with various travel-related needs, such as lost baggage or obtaining legal referrals while traveling around the world.

-A significant drawback of the CIBC Select Visa Card is its reward points conversion rate: 1 point for every $2 spent on purchases other than gas, groceries, and drugstores.
 For those who primarily use their credit card for categories outside these three, the rate at which reward points are earned may seem unimpressive compared to other cards in the market.

-Another drawback is the card’s annual fee of $29.
+2. Annual Fee: Another drawback is the card’s annual fee of $29.
 Although this fee may be considered reasonable, many competing credit cards offer a similar range of features with no annual fee.
 Therefore, it’s essential for potential users to weigh the costs and benefits before selecting this card.

 Additional Information

 The CIBC Select Visa Card offers an introductory incentive of a low interest rate on balance transfers for the first ten months.
 This feature can be highly beneficial to individuals who want to transfer existing balances and pay off debts over a shorter period.
-Overall, the CIBC Select Visa Card is a versatile and flexible credit card that can cater to a diverse range of needs.

 Interested in other credit cards?
 If the CIBC Select Visa Card credit card isn’t perfect for you, you might want to consider the CIBC Aventura Gold Visa Card.
 Plus, many Canadian’s that like the CIBC Select Visa Card like the CIBC Classic Visa Card, and the CIBC Aventura Visa Infinite Card (QC).